physinet/pg-flask/README.md

 1. Navigate to the root directory of this repository.
     1. Install requirements using `pip install -r requirements.txt`
     1. Set the environment variable using `export FLASK_APP=app.py` (Unix) or `set FLASK_APP=app.py` (Windows).
-    1. Run `flask db_create_all` to create empty tables in our database.
+    1. Run `flask db-create-all` to create empty tables in our database.
     1. Run `flask run` to start the app.
 1. In a web browser, navigate to `localhost:5000` to see the website up and running!